Skip to main content

 If your surviving spouse dies prior to benefits starting, a lump-sum payment equal to the sum of payments your spouse would have received had they not delayed distribution will be paid to your spouse’s designated beneficiary.
 If your spouse’s designated beneficiary is not on file, the benefit will be paid to your spouse’s estate.

-PERS should be notified immediately upon your death and will require a photocopy of your death certificate.
+PERS should be notified immediately upon your death and will require a photocopy of your long-form death certificate, which lists the cause of death.

 When you retire, you can elect to receive a monthly pension benefit that provides survivorship benefits.